Parmigiano Reggiano is a classic hard cheese that pairs perfectly with virtually any Italian dish.

 Grated parmesan cheese should be stored in the freezer for no longer than three to six months.
 In order to achieve the longest storage times, it is important to first flash freeze the cheese.
-Then, store it in either freezer-safe ziplock bags or vacuum seal bags.
+Then, store it in either freezer-safe Ziploc bags, vacuum seal bags, or an airtight container.

 Additionally, make sure to portion out your servings.
-Regular exposure to air, light, and temperatures above zero degrees Fahrenheit will cause it to spoil sooner.
+Due to its lack of moisture, regular exposure to air, light, and temperatures above zero degrees Fahrenheit will cause it to spoil sooner.

 - Grated Versus Shredded Cheese